-Claire contributes to weather and climate research specific to the aviation community, carrying out data analysis and producing consultancy reports for customers.
+Claire contributes to weather and climate research specific to the aviation community.

 Claire joined the Met Office in 2012 as part of the Development Team in Climate Science, before moving on to the Aviation Applications team in Applied Weather Science in August 2013.
 Whilst in the Development Team she was involved in consultancy-based projects, researching and communicating climate impacts specific to customers across various sectors, ranging from the utilities industry to environmental organisations.
 During her time in this team, she also undertook a 3-month secondment into the Climate Monitoring and Attribution Team, looking at the comparison of quality control systems of ocean temperature data.

 Previous to joining the Met Office, Claire obtained a BSc joint honours in Geography and Mathematics at the University of St Andrews (2011) before going on to complete an MSc in Atmosphere, Oceans and Climate at the University of Reading (2012).